ublue-os/hwe/README.md

 1. Rebase onto the image

-   Any system running `rpm-ostree` should be able to rebase onto one of the images built in this project:
+   Any system running `rpm-ostree` should be able to rebase onto one of the images built in this project, Silverblue being the main flavor:

+       rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/silverlue:latest

+   Kinoite is also offered as an option:

-       rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/nvidia:latest
+       rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/kinoite:latest

    And then reboot.

 2. Set kargs after rebasing